mamoore1440/personal-site/src/content/model/HMT-Chains-Of-Logic.md

 => There will be occurances of Demand which prioritizes the percieved Utility of an individual over the percieved Utility of all of Humanity
     => There will be tragedy of the commons
-        => At times certain Supply will have to leave the CC and enter PP => Demand does need to be rejected
+        => At times certain Supply will have to leave the CC and enter PP => Some Demand does need to be rejected
         => Ownership of Supply is a benefit => Ownership of Supply will exist => At times certain Supply will have to leave the CC and enter PP => Highly efficient Demands will be rejected